TURahim/AI_Demand_letters/BEDROCK_SETUP.md

 If you continue to have issues:
 1. Check the backend logs for detailed error messages
 2. Run the test script and share the output
-3. Verify your AWS account has Bedrock enabled in your region
+3. Verify your AWS IAM user has Bedrock permissions attached
+4. Check that your `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are correct
-4. Consider switching to a different model (e.g., Claude 3 Haiku for lower cost testing)
+5. Consider switching to a different model (e.g., Claude 3 Haiku for lower cost testing)

+## Key Points

+- ✅ Model access is automatic (no manual enabling needed)
+- ✅ All Bedrock serverless models are enabled by default
+- ⚠️ Only requirement: IAM permissions on your user
+- ✅ Use inference profile ID format: `us.anthropic.claude-3-5-sonnet-20241022-v2:0`

 ---

 **Updated**: November 11, 2024
 **Model**: Claude 3.5 Sonnet v2
 **Region**: us-east-1
+**Model Access Status**: Automatic (retired manual page)